IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#boolean">Boolean</a>!</td>
 <td>

 The active state of the alarm.
-When True this indicates that the situation the alarm represents exists.
+When True this indicates that the evaluation of the condition the alarm is based upon has returned True.
-Transitions of this state can only be done through the result of the evaluation of the condition the alarm is based upon.
+Transitions of this state back to False can only be done through the result of the evaluation of the condition the alarm is based upon.

 </td>
 </tr>